Alzheimer’s and Dementia Care

 How to Help Overcome Dementia Restlessness

-How to Help Overcome Dementia Restlessness Wandering.
-Pacing.
-Fidgeting.
-When you begin to notice these signs of dementia restlessness in someone you love, it’s time for you to take action before they intensify to agitation, aggression, or leaving the home.
-But figuring out why the older adult is feeling uneasy is sometimes half the battle.
+How to Help Overcome Dementia Restlessness When signs of dementia restlessness start to appear in a loved one - wandering, pacing, fidgeting, it is important to take action before they escalate to agitation, aggression or leaving the home.
+Understanding the reason for their uneasiness is often the first step in addressing this issue effectively.
 For starters, consider the following questions: Could the senior be hungry or thirsty?
 Have they been sedentary too long and need to move?
 Is anything causing the person physical discomfort or pain?
 Are there too many distractions in the room?
-Are there visitors who could be producing distress or anxiety?
+Are the visitors who could be producing distress or anxiety?
 Might they need to use the restroom?
 Are they bored?
-If you’re uncertain, try fulfilling potential physical needs first.
-Ask if they would be interested in a snack or something to drink.
-Watch for nonverbal clues which could indicate discomfort, and contact the physician right away for direction if you suspect the individual is in pain.
-If the issue seems to be emotionally driven, try…
+In uncertain situations, by fulfilling potential physical needs.
+By asking if they would be interested in a snack or something to drink, keep an eye out for nonverbal cues that may show they are in discomfort.
+If there is suspicion of pain please contact the physician for guidance.
+When facing an emotionally driven issue, it can be helpful…

 Loading...